Pull to refresh

 Logo

-The 2025 Washington Accord links peace in eastern Congo to critical minerals and U.S. power—but excludes key rebels now challenging the deal on the ground.
+The 2025 Washington Accord ties peace in eastern Congo to critical minerals and U.S. power.
+Rebel drone strikes, legal challenges to the minerals deal, and looming sanctions on Rwanda are already testing it.

 Overview